ietf/wiki.ietf.org/group/iab/IAB_Nomcom.md

 RFC 8713 provides guidelines for the "IAB, IESG, IETF Trust, and IETF LLC Selection, Confirmation, and Recall Process: Operation of the IETF Nominating and Recall Committees".
 Within this process, the IAB has several roles:

 - According to Section 4.8 of RFC 8713, the IAB appoints a liaison to the IETF NomCom.
 - Section 4.7 of RFC 8713 describes the role and responsibilities of the liaisons.
-The IAB also provides the IAB defined guidelines for the IAB liaison (as summarized below) to the NomCom chair to ensure that expectations are clear from the start.
+The IAB also provides the IAB-defined guidelines for the IAB liaison (as summarized below) to the NomCom chair to ensure that expectations are clear from the start.
 - The IAB is responsible for providing the NomCom chair with the list of IAB positions to be reviewed.
 - The IAB is responsible for providing a summary of the expertise desired of the candidates selected for their respective open positions to the NomCom chair.
 This is provided in the form of the [IAB Job Description](https://github.com/intarchboard/nomcom-description/tree/main).